Fort Lauderdale suffers from a severe case of having too much sun and water, so today we’re capitalizing on these fabulous elements.

 Some people might think there are not a lot of exciting things to do in Fort Lauderdale… when, in reality, it’s the complete opposite.

-Besides the countless activities and beautiful sights, the city is tremendously well-served when it comes to accommodation!
+Besides the countless activities and beautiful sights, the city is tremendously well-served when it comes to accommodation – especially the countless amount of stunning vacation rentals in Fort Lauderdale.

 We’ve put together a short summary of our picks below.
 Take this moment to see if something catches your eye — we’re diving deeper right after that.